 Office of Diversity Outreach and Development: Located within the College of EHHS, the office oversees a variety of community outreach and support programs aimed at increasing and retaining the number of students from African American, Latino American, and Native American backgrounds.

-Please feel free to peruse our website as it will provide you with information regarding the program and will provide you with much information about both the specialist and doctoral level training programs:
+Please feel free to peruse our website, as it will provide you with information about both the specialist and doctoral level training programs, including information about applying to the program:

-- For information about the Master of Education/ Educational Specialist (M.Ed./ Ed.S.) program in general (including FAQ's, admissions requirements, etc.), please see the M.Ed./Ed.S.
-Program Handbook
+- For information about the Master of Education/ Educational Specialist (M.Ed./ Ed.S.) program in general, please visit the Ed.S Webpage.

-- For more information about the Master of Education/Doctor of Philosophy (M.Ed./Ph.D.) program in general (including FAQ's, admissions requirements, etc.), please see the Ph.D.
-Program Handbook
+- For more information about the Master of Education/Doctor of Philosophy (M.Ed./Ph.D.) program in general, please visit the Ph.D.
+Webpage.

 Dr. Richard Cowan